-Furthering its efforts to use recycled material, in FY2020 SEI redesigned its fruit and salad containers to increase the use of Post-Consumer Recycled (PCR) plastic.
+Furthering its efforts to use recycled material, SEI redesigned its fruit and salad containers to increase the use of Post-Consumer Recycled (PCR) plastic.
 Both packages now contain 15% PCR.
 Using PCR packaging materials reduces waste and carbon emissions as compared to using virgin plastics.

 Perfluoroalkyl and polyfluoroalkyl substances (PFAS) are fluorine coatings applied to packaging surfaces to prevent moisture or grease from leaking through and are now considered harmful to the environment.
 SEI proactively began replacing affected packaging with alternatives like molded fiber clamshells.

-• Donated $100,000 to Feeding America in honor of 7-Eleven’s 93rd birthday on July 11*
+• Donated $100,000 to Feeding America in honor of 7-Eleven’s 94th birthday on July 11*

-• 7-Eleven Canada and its customers donated more than 350,000 meals in 2020 to Food Banks Canada.
+• 7-Eleven Canada and its customers donated more than 320,000 meals in 2021 to Food Banks Canada.

 *$1 helps provide at least 10 meals secured by Feeding America on behalf of local member food banks

 Each year, the Red Cross responds to more than 60,000 disasters — including home fires, hurricanes, floods, earthquakes, tornadoes and wildfires.
-In 2020, SEI continued its support of the American Red Cross by renewing its annual membership in the American Red Cross Disaster Responder Program.
+In 2021, SEI continued its support of the American Red Cross by renewing its annual membership in the American Red Cross Disaster Responder Program.
 SEI contributed $250,000 to help the Red Cross provide food, emergency shelter, relief supplies and comfort to people affected by disasters like hurricanes, tornadoes, wildfires and countless other crises.
 As a Disaster Responder Program member, SEI ’s year-round commitment in advance of disasters helped prepare communities for disasters big and small and ensure the Red Cross could mobilize and respond immediately following disasters throughout the year.

 7-Eleven is an integral part of the diverse neighborhoods we serve.
 Our business model is based on the empowerment and success of small business entrepreneurs regardless of race, gender or background.
 To ensure an inclusive customer experience and workplace, we encourage Franchisees and team members to bring their unique perspectives, talents and contributions to work every day.
 We strive for equality and are committed to doing even more — because we know it’s the only way we can continue to grow and innovate, both as a brand and as a society.